aws-solutions-library-samples/guidance-for-data-fabric-on-aws/README.md

                ]
             }
             ```
-    2. Create an IAM role to be used when creating assets in DF.
+    2. In your Spoke account create an IAM role to be used when creating assets in DF.
 You will pass the role’s Amazon Resource Name (ARN) to DF when you create assets.
 DF will pass this role to Glue and Glue DataBrew as needed.
         1. The role name must be prefixed with `df-`.
 This enables the role to be passed by DF.
         2. The trust policy is as follows:
             ```